 LA FINANCERecent and archived news stories on: Banks, Credit Unions, Mortgage Lending, SBA, Stocks/Bonds, Venture Capital, Wealth Management...

-The Dow Jones industrial average fell 42 points in Monday trading to 17,071.
-The S&P fell five points to 1,978.
-The Nasdaq fell six points to 4,506.
-The LABJ stock index was flat at 201.
+The Dow Jones industrial average was down 24 points in trading day to close at 17,528.
+The S&P 500 was down four points to 2,057.
+The Nasdaq was down eight points to 5,041.
+The LABJ Stock Index was flat at 237.

 A luxury hotel project on the western end of the Sunset Strip in West Hollywood has received $260 million in financing, according to the Los Angeles Times.
 The project, headed by New York developer Witkoff Group, will be the first West Coast outpost for the Edition hotel brand, a collaboration between Marriott International and Ian Schrager, a boutique hotelier.

 The Dow Jones industrial average was up 156 points in trading Tuesday to close at 17,525.
 The S&P 500 was up 21 points to 2,043.
 The Nasdaq was up 43 points to 4,995.
 The LABJ Stock Index was up five points to 239.